dhingratul/Fraud-Prediction/README.md

 # Run
 1. Install the requirements for the projects by running
-2. `jupyter notebook Fraud-Prediction.ipynb` to open the Jupyter notebook [Recommended]
+2. `jupyter notebook Fraud-Prediction.ipynb` to open the Jupyter notebook
-3. Alternatively, the code can be run from `python runModel.py ` through terminal.
-Please note, this code is for just to get the "fraud list" and it is not commented[Not Recommended]

 # Discussions
-1. A One class SVM is used for predicting fraudulent traffic
+1. A One class SVM is used for predicting fraudulent traffic (+1)
 2. Using bucketed time_stamps as features increases the test accuracy by >20%, which is a good indicator that fraudulent activities is clustered well in time.
 This fact can be extended to find the botnet networks.
+3. Over-classification with SMOTE was tried to balance a highly imbalanced dataset, but was not useful in producing better results, hence ommitted.